Mine raises $9.5M to help people take control of their personal data – TechCrunch

 “The product gives [consumers] the freedom to use the internet feeling more secure, because they know they can exercise their right to be forgotten,” he said.

-Ringel noted that the average Mine user has a personal data footprint across 350 countries — and the number is more like 550 in the United States.
+Ringel noted that the average Mine user has a personal data footprint across 350 companies — and the number is more like 550 in the United States.
 I ran a Mine audit for myself and, within a few minutes, found that I’m pretty close to the U.S. average.
 (Ringel said the number doesn’t include email newsletters.)

 Mine launched in Europe earlier this year and says it has already been used by more than 100,000 people to send 1.3 million data deletion requests.